Effective Date: January 1, 2023

 VI.
 Okta’s Security Posture & Measures Taken

-However, no security system is perfect, and due to the inherent nature of the Internet, we cannot guarantee that data, including Personal Data, is absolutely safe from intrusion or other unauthorised access by others.
+However, no security system is perfect, and due to the inherent nature of the Internet, we cannot guarantee that data, including Personal Data, is absolutely safe from intrusion or other unauthorized access by others.
 You are responsible for protecting your password(s) and other authentication factors, as well as maintaining the security of your devices.

 If you use the Okta online service via a subscription purchased for you by an Okta customer, then that customer is responsible for configuring your instance appropriately.
 Additional information about security settings and configurations can be found in the documentation related to our online service, including the Trust & Compliance documentation, which is available at https://www.okta.com/agreements.